-Spending bills, debt ceiling complicate Hill Republicans efforts on taxes, ObamaCare
+Spending bills, debt ceiling complicate Hill Republicans' efforts on taxes, ObamaCare

 HOUSE OF REPRESENTATIVES

-Spending bills, debt ceiling complicate Hill Republicans efforts on taxes, ObamaCare
+Spending bills, debt ceiling complicate Hill Republicans' efforts on taxes, ObamaCare

-Lawmakers are way behind on the annual spending legislation to keep the government fully operation past September and will likely have to pass another stop-gap measure.
+Lawmakers are way behind on the annual spending legislation to keep the government fully operational past September, and likely will have to pass another stop-gap measure.

-In addition, they were recently informed by Treasury Secretary Steven Mnuchin that they will have to raise the federal government's borrowing limit before August, a daunting task ripe for brinkmanship.
+In addition, they recently were informed by Treasury Secretary Steven Mnuchin that they will have to raise the federal government's borrowing limit before August, a daunting task ripe for brinkmanship.

 Senate Republicans say they are working daily behind closed doors to craft an ObamaCare overhaul bill, following the House last month passing its version.
 However, Republicans appear less than optimistic about crafting a bill that at least 51 of its 52 senators will sign.

-“I don't see a comprehensive health care plan this year," North Carolina GOP Sen. Richard Burr, chairman of the Senate's Intelligence committee, on Friday told a hometown TV station.
+“I don't see a comprehensive healthcare plan this year," North Carolina GOP Sen. Richard Burr, chairman of the Senate's Intelligence committee, on Friday told a hometown TV station.
 "At the end of the day, this is too important to get wrong."

 Still, Trump and essentially every elected Washington Republican campaigned on repealing and replacing ObamaCare.
 So failing in that effort would be a big problem with voters, ahead of the 2018 midterm races in which Democrats are trying to win about two dozen more House seats to retake the chamber.

-"We just need to work harder," Texas Sen. John Cornyn, the Senate’s No. 2 Republican, told KFYO radio in Lubbock over the week-long congressional recess that ends Sunday.
+"We just need to work harder," Texas Sen. John Cornyn, the Senate’s No. 2 Republican, told KFYO radio in Lubbock over the weeklong congressional recess that ends Sunday.

-And he pledged to complete the health care “by the end of July at the latest."
+And he pledged to complete the healthcare “by the end of July at the latest."

 "The president keeps saying the tax bill is moving through Congress.
 It doesn't exist," House Minority Leader Nancy Pelosi, D-Calif., said mockingly on Friday.